 You’ll only save money if you don’t get into an accident.
 But there’s no way to guarantee that.
 Every time you drive, you’re at risk for getting into an accident.
 And your state’s minimum might do very little to protect you.
 The other party could sue, and seize and sell off your assets.
 This is what happened to Somers.

 If you’re unsure about what’s required in your state, you can always ask your insurer.

 What kind of insurance is required?

 These are the four common types of state minimum coverage:

 If you get into an accident, this pays for the injuries you cause to another driver and/or their passengers.

 State minimum insurance has a maximum payout per person and total payout per accident.

 Let’s say your minimum is $25,000 per person and $50,000 per accident.
 If you hit a car, your insurance would pay up to $25,000 per person for any bodily injuries, but not more than $50,000 total for the accident.

 This covers the damage and cost of repairs you cause to another car or property (like a fence) if you get into an accident.
 It doesn’t cover any damage to your car.
 You need to have collision insurance to cover your car.

 In Somers case, her state minimum requirement was $10,000.
 Her insurance covered property damage up to $10,000 for her accident.

 About 40 percent of states require some form of uninsured motorist coverage.
-It protects you if you get hit by a driver who doesn’t have any insurance.
+It protects you if you get hit by someone driving without insurance.
 Or they don’t have enough insurance to cover injuries to you or your passengers.